Quenched randomness, thermal fluctuations and reentrant superconductivity: application to UTe$_2$: Monte Carlo simulation

+Note that the absolute magnitude is taken before adding up correlators, since correlators are complex when including the vector potential.
+The final overline denotes disorder-average.
 The results are summarized in Fig.\ref{f4}.
 For $H\approx{}H^*$ (black solid line), the correlation function is small due to imhomogeneity.
-By increasing magnetic field to $H>{}H^*$(red solid line), the correlation function of superconducting order parameters increases by almost an order of magnitude, which shows the re-entrant superconductivity.
+By increasing magnetic field to $H>{}H^*$(red solid line), the correlation function of superconducting order parameters increases dramatically.
 The correlation function of the subdominant order is also included as dashed-dotted lines.

-The spatial dependence of the order parameter can be found in the appendix.
+{ Due to the absolute value in Eq.\ref{eq6}, the resulted correlation function cannot be used to distinguish the ordered and disordered phase.
+Instead, we now compute the superfluid stiffness along the Y-direction:}